obinopaul/Tackling-the-Health-Crises-in-Africa/README.md

 # Tackling the Health Crises in Africa
 ==============================

 The study surveyed a dataset containing records of deaths caused by numerous diseases asound the world.
-The analysis which was centered on Africa showed that of all the diseases recorded, six (6) were some of the most popular causes of death in Africa.
+The analysis which was centered on Africa showed that of all the diseases recorded, six (6) were some of the most major causes of death in Africa.
 They include:

 1. **Cardiovascular Diseases**
 2. **HIV/AIDS**